 Pints in the Park

 Sept.
-2: Adults-only party features brews from nearly two dozen breweries; $25 advance-purchase price gets you a souvenir glass and all the beer you can drink.
+2: Community event for ages 21+ features brews from nearly two dozen breweries; $25 ticket gets you a souvenir pint glass and all the beer you can drink.
 Noon-4pm at Louisville’s Community Park, 955 Bella Vista Drive. www.pintsintheparkco.com.

-This festival gives you two dates to sample pizza, beer, live music and lawn games, plus a chance to vote for your favorite local brewery and pizzeria. www.bouldercreekevents.com.
+Sept.
+4: As part of the Hometown Festival in Boulder, this festival features pizza, beer, live music and lawn games, and a chance to vote for your favorite local brewery and pizzeria. www.bouldercreekevents.com.

 Taste of Tomato